view7677/java-interview-questions/pages/Java_Collection.md

 #### 155. How can you maintain a Collection with elements in Sorted order?
 In Java, there are many ways to maintain a Collection with elements in sorted order.
 Some collections like TreeSet store elements in the natural ordering.
-In case of natural ordering we have to implement Comparable interface for comparing the elements.
-We can also maintain custom ordering by providing a custom Comparator to a Collection.
+In case of natural ordering we have to implement Comparable interface for comparing the elements.We can also maintain custom ordering by providing a custom Comparator to a Collection.
 Another option is to use the utility method Collections.sort() to sort a List.
 This sorting gives nlog(n) order of performance.
 But if we have to use this method multiple times then it will be costly on performance.
 Another option is to use a PriorityQueue that provides an ordered queue.
 The main difference between PriorityQueue and Collections.sort() is that PriorityQueue maintains a queue in Order all the time, but we can only retrieve head element from queue.
 We cannot access the elements of PriorityQueue in Random order.
 We can use TreeSet to maintain sorted order of elements in collection if there are no duplicate elements in collection.
 #### 156. What are the differences between the two data structures: a `Vector` and an `ArrayList`?
 An `ArrayList` is a newer class than a `Vector`.
 A `Vector` is considered a legacy class in Java.
 The differences are:
 1. **Synchronization**: Vector is synchronized, but the ArrayList is not synchronized.
 So an ArrayList has faster operations than a Vector.
 2. **Data Growth**: Internally both an ArrayList and Vector use an array to store data.
 When an ArrayList is almost full it increases its size by 50% of the array size.
 Whereas a Vector increases it by doubling the underlying array size.
 #### 157. What are the differences between Collection and Collections in Java?

 Main differences between Collection and Collections are: